Koopman Linearization for Data-Driven Batch State Estimation of Control-Affine Systems: Introduction

 \section{Introduction}

-State estimation is an essential component of almost all robotic systems.
+\IEEEPARstart{S}{tate} estimation is an essential component of almost all robotic systems.
 Having accurate and consistent state estimates not only assists with high-level decision-making, but also directly improves the performance of other modules, such as planning and control.
 While there are many established techniques of estimation for linear-Gaussian systems, classical techniques for nonlinear state estimation still pose challenges, requiring complex modelling of the system and/or problem-specific estimation techniques.
 Model-free estimation algorithms, in contrast, learn key aspects of the system models from training data, then perform estimation on similarly distributed test data.
 They can be applied to a wider variety of systems without requiring a priori models.
-Current methods often involve lifting the system into a higher-dimensional space, either with kernel embeddings of probability distributions in a Reproducing Kernel Hilbert Space (RKHS) or by approximating the Koopman operator.
+One can learn the models directly with neural network-based estimators such as differentiable filters \cite{diff-filter}, but a powerful alternative approach involves lifting the system into a higher-dimensional space, either by embedding probability distributions in a Reproducing Kernel Hilbert Space (RKHS) or by approximating the Koopman operator.
 However, kernel embedding methods suffer from poor scalability, and Koopman-based methods usually require problem-specific basis functions.
 Furthermore, most Koopman-based methods learn a lifted linear realization of the system, but many systems in robotics are control-affine, which has a lifted bilinear realization but not necessarily a linear one \cite{control-affine-to-bilin}.
 As well, to the best of our knowledge, there are no data-driven algorithms that formulate into a clean batch framework of linear state estimation, thus limiting their uses in robotic applications.